 Winona Hendrick (she/her) is a mezzo-soprano, instrumentalist, and teacher.
 A graduate of SF State's Music Education department, she currently teaches band and choir at Marina Middle School.
 Winona's most recent operatic performance was as a witch in Teatro Mistral’s production of Verdi's Macbeth.
 Before that, she performed in the ensembles of Puccini's Suor Angelica and Purcell’s Dido and Aeneas with Pacifica-based Phénix Opera.
 In 2018, Winona joined the SF Renaissance Voices for their production of Hildegard von Bingen's medieval opera, Ordo Virtutum.
 She has continued to perform with the ensemble, as well as lend her expertise on their executive board.
 In her free time, she enjoys performing with her husband in their ukulele duet, The Letterboxers, which has performed at Hardly Strictly Bluegrass for two years.

-Yiting Jin (she/her), alto, took her first steps as a musician at the age of four on the piano, and began singing with choirs in middle school.
-After moving to the Bay Area from the East Coast where she sang with the Princeton University Chapel Choir at Carnegie Hall as well as with the Greenwich Choral Society, she sang with the Peninsula Women's Chorus for ten years.
+Yiting Jin, Alto, took her first steps as a musician at the age of four on the piano, and began singing with choirs in middle school.
+After moving to the Bay Area from the East Coast where she sang with the Princeton University Chapel Choir and the Greenwich Choral Society, she sang with the Peninsula Women's Chorus for ten years.
 She currently also sings with Masterworks Chorale's Chamber Choir, Serenade.
-Yiting is excited and grateful to be a part of 21V and to continue on a journey of constant discovery and creation of 21st century choral music – and the role it can play as an advocate for the underrepresented and forgotten.
+Yiting is excited and grateful to be a part of 21V and to continue on a journey of discovery and creation of 21st century choral music — and the role it can play as an advocate for the underrepresented and forgotten.
 Yiting has a Bachelor of Arts degree in Economics from Princeton University and works in product management at Atlassian, a global software company.
-Her interests outside of music include figure skating, mentoring, traveling, and solving puzzles.
-She lives in Sunnyvale with her husband Kevin and their rescue animals – two cats, a husky, and a colony of purebred dust bunnies (pandemic limited edition).
+Her interests outside of music include tennis, figure skating, mentoring, traveling, and solving puzzles.
+She lives in Sunnyvale with her husband Kevin and their rescue animals.

 Peter (he/him), a native of Oakland, began singing at the age of 7 years old, and sang throughout his childhood.
 He majored in Anthropology and Vocal Music at St. Mary’s College of California, where he studied with renowned Estill Voice instructor Kelly Burge.
 Peter sings both as a Countertenor and Tenor/Baritone, and is a member of the Men and Boys Choir at Grace Cathedral.
 He has sung with other ensembles including American Bach Soloists, Marin Oratorio, Celerestory, and Berkeley Symphony.
 He maintains a private voice studio, and also teaches at the Pacific Boychoir, where he works full time as the Director of Outreach.
 When he is not singing, Peter enjoys the outdoors and spending time with his fiancé, Quinci, and their dog, Kaia.